percona/psmdb-docs/docs/telemetry.md

 * The Metrics file stores the metrics and is a standalone file located on the database host's file system.

-* The Telemetry Agent is an independent process running on your database host's operating system and carries out the following tasks:
+* The Telemetry agent is an independent process running on your database host's operating system and carries out the following tasks:

     * Collects OS-level metrics

     * Reads the Metrics file, adds the OS-level metrics

     * Sends the full set of metrics to the Percona Platform

+    * Collects the list of installed Percona packages using the local package manager

 The telemetry also uses the Percona Platform with the following components: